-She wishes to capture the rare moment, an age, tenderness for a pet, a familial feeling, a meaning, a hockey game, or history.
+She wishes to capture the rare moment, an age, tenderness for a pet, a familial feeling, a meaning, hockey game to an every day.
 She uses the camera to capture that story.
 While her photo-journalistic roots remain strong, she purposefully crosses borders.
-“There’s visual reality and mind’s-eye work.
+“There’s visual reality and mind’s-eye imagination.
 I prefer to use what suits my subject”.

 She contends, “Wherever people are, there is a story”.
-Her subjects are usually people, but she will go out of her way for pets, salmon runs, and rodeos.
-She likes to capture a subject in the midst of movement.
+Her subjects are usually people, but she will go out of her way for pets, salmon runs, and rodios.
+She likes to capture subjects in their own environment, work, or comfort zone while they’re in the midst of movement.
 Marg may be boring, but her images are not.

 Although she embraces the stimulation and energy of the web, she prefers the print.
 “Still photography is more important than ever.
-Daily, I wade neck-deep in noise.
-There’s an ongoing stream of information, stimulation, distraction….I’m afraid if I turn it off, I’ll miss something.
-The still photo, like silence, allows me time to think back.
+Technological and commercial noise is everywhere, I wade neck-deep in noise.
+There’s an ongoing stream of meaningless information, stimulation, distraction….I’m afraid if I turn it off, I’ll miss something.
+The still photo, like silence, allows me time to think.
 It helps me to remember what is important.”